GalobelWang/GalobelWang.github.io/index.md

 Here is **Zhenpeng Wang (Galobel, 王振澎)**.<br>

-I am a graduate student in the Department of Engineering at the University of Cambridge, advised by [Prof. Özgür Akan](https://ioe.eng.cam.ac.uk/directory/akan), within [Internet of Everything (IoE) Group](https://ioe.eng.cam.ac.uk/).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at [Artificial Intelligence Group](https://www.cl.cam.ac.uk/research/ai/).
-Prior to Cambridge,  I have worked on System Engineering, Cybersecurity and Wireless Communication with [Prof. Zhezhuang Xu](https://scholar.google.com.hk/citations?user=iZ7LQRkAAAAJ&hl=zh-CN) and [Dr. Meng Yuan](https://myuan27.github.io/).
-Recently, I was honored to be selected as **AAAI-2024 and KDD-2024 Undergraduate Scholars**.<br>
+I am a PhD student in the Department of Mathematics at the University of Hong Kong, advised by [Prof. Guangyue Han](https://hkumath.hku.hk/~ghan/), within [Computational Mathematics Research Group](https://hkumath.hku.hk/web/research/cfm.php).
+Prior to the University of Hong Kong, I have worked on Dynamic System and Algebraic Topology with [Prof. Alexey Nikitin](https://www.researchgate.net/profile/Alexey-Nikitin-3) and [Prof. Tatiana N. Fomenko](https://scholar.google.com/citations?user=Q5VuN08AAAAJ).
+Recently, I was honored to be selected as **Members of the international cooperation and training programs with Russia, Ukraine, and Belarus**.<br>

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
-Feel free to reach out to me at - hc663 [at] cam.ac.uk
+Feel free to reach out to me at - u3011717 [at] connect.hku.hk

 ---